mahalel/wltrack/README.md

 # WLTrack - Weightlifting Tracking Application

 WLTrack is a minimal web application built with the GOTH stack (Go, templ, HTMX) for tracking weightlifting progress.
-It allows users to record their weightlifting workouts, track exercises, and visualize progress over time.
+It allows users to record their weightlifting workouts, track exercises, manage workout templates, and visualize progress over time.

 ## Features

 - Record daily weightlifting results (sets, reps, weight, percentage of 1RM)
+- Create and use workout templates for consistent training
+- Track personal records (PRs) for different rep ranges
+- Monitor one-rep maximum (1RM) progress over time
 - Store data in a Turso database (or local sqlite)
 - Visualize progress with graphs for each exercise
 - Responsive design with HTMX for dynamic interactions